Jenifer Fennell, SEP, PhD

 Change and healing happen as you dig into and explore your embodied experience and your patterns of conscious and unconscious reaction, which fuel each other.
 It takes practice but over time, you will find that your body knows how to heal and as you slow down and allow it to move through release, you'll organically gain new understanding and awareness about yourself and your life.

-SE, which is focused on nervous system recovery from traumatic and challenging experiences, is the training I draw on most consistently.
-I also have formal training in Narrative Therapy, Counseling Psychology, and Adlerian depth psychology, though it's important that I emphasize here that I am not a traditional therapist.
+Somatic Experiencing is the training I draw on most consistently.
+I also have formal training in Narrative Therapy and Counseling Psychology but I am not a traditional therapist.
 This means I don't diagnose and nor do I rely on the idea that your struggles are "symptoms" of something that has gone wrong inside you.
 Instead, I start from the understanding that while we all struggle to feel good and safe and well in our bodies, we can all learn how.
 With practice life becomes easier and we grow in well-being.
-We're all are shaped by the lives we've lived; the harder those lives have been, the more likely it is that we'll feel unsafe and unwell, both physically and mentally.
+We're all shaped by the lives we've lived; the harder those lives have been, the more likely it is that we'll feel unsafe and unwell, both physically and mentally.
 But all of us, no matter what we've been through, can learn to feel more calm and ease and joy.

 Finally, I view the work we do together -- and the world -- through an intersectional, social-justice, trauma-informed lens.
 This means I take seriously the impacts of all the ways discrimination, oppression and erasure impact the bodymind.
 People, societies and nation states have endless ways of keeping boots on the necks of others; some of the most common are racism, sexism, systems that keep people in poverty, homophobia and transphobia, imperialism, ageism, ableism and so on.
 I am comfortable and have decades of experiences working with BIPOC folks, women, immigrants, refugees, members of the LGBTQ+ community, adoptees, people who've experienced living unhoused and unsheltered, survivors of the foster care system, and people and the families of people who've been jailed or imprisoned.